A probabilistic Weyl-law for perturbed Berezin-Toeplitz operators: Introduction

 Numerical verification of this paper's result can be seen if $f = i x_1 +x_2$ (still on $\C \P^1$).
 Figure \ref{fig.3} computes the spectrum of $T_Nf $ with a random perturbation added, and plots the number of eigenvalues in circles of increasing radii versus the predicted number of such eigenvalues by Theorem \ref{thm:weyl}.
 More animations can be found on my \href{https://math.berkeley.edu/~izak/research/toeplitz/movies.html}{website}\footnote{ \url{https://math.berkeley.edu/~izak/research/toeplitz/movies.html}}.

 \smallsection{Outline of Paper} Section \ref{section:setup} reviews background material and states the main result of this paper (Theorem \ref{thm.main}).
 In Section \ref{results}, a series of preliminary results about Toeplitz operators are presented.
 Section \ref{log potential} reviews logarithmic potentials and reduces Theorem \ref{thm.main} to proving a probabilistic bound involving logarithmic derivatives of Toeplitz operators.
 Section \ref{grushin approach} sets up a Grushin problem to further reduce the problem to prove probabilistic bounds on spectral properties of self-adjoint operators.
 Section \ref{section b1} proves a deterministic bound involving the logarithmic derivative of Toeplitz operators.
 The technique involves scaling the symbol by a power of $N$, and therefore relies on the exotic calculus presented in Section \ref{results}.
 Finally, Section \ref{section:last} chooses constants to establish the required probabilistic bound for the almost sure convergence in Theorem \ref{thm.main}.
+In Section \ref{section:general random perturbations}, we describe how to extend this result to the more general random perturbations as stated in Theorem \ref{theorem:general perturbations}.